Sector profiles

 Local delivery drivers operate many different vehicles to get products to their final destinations.
 Any type of freight, whether bulk liquids in tankers or individually packaged food items, can be transported through local driving jobs.
 Drivers in this sector generally report to a terminal or warehouse where they pick up a loaded trailer (or load their vehicle), and then drive throughout town to deliver the load or transfer cargo.

-Long Haul trucking
+• Long Haul Trucking

 Long Haul